a little boy hiking in the middle of the Badlands National Park

 To really experience the Badlands, drive the Badlands Loop Road and stop off at all the impressive overlooks.
 Check out the easy “The Door Trail” and the moderate “Notch Trail” for more stunning views!

-The Badlands was the first place we saw bison herds roaming the prairies.
-It was a magical sight.
+The Badlands was the first place we saw bison herds roaming the prairies, which was a magical sight.

 If you like camping, check out the free campground, Sage Creek Campground.
 This campground doesn’t have much, but it is free and rarely fills to capacity.
 It is first come, first serve and has pit toilets.